-Use Case Stages Data Sources Data Usage Transformations (Data Analytics) Infrastructure Security and Privacy Particle Physics: Analy: Record Raw Data Process Raw Data to sis of LHC Large Hadron CERN LHC Accelerator Disk Files of Raw Data This data is staged at CERN and then distributed across the globe for next stage in processing LHC has 10 9 collisions per second; the hardware + software trigger selects "interesting events".
-Other utilities distribute data across the globe with fast transport Accelerator and sophisticated data selection (trigger process) that uses ≈7000 cores at CERN to record ≈100-500 events each second (≈1 megabyte each) N/A Information Iterative calibration and checking of analysis which has for example "heuristic" track finding algorithms.
+Use Case Stages Data Sources Data Usage Transformations (Data Analytics) Infrastructure Security and Privacy sis of LHC Large Hadron Record Raw Data CERN LHC Accelerator This data is staged at CERN and then distributed across the globe for next stage in processing LHC has 10 9 collisions per second; the hardware + software trigger selects "interesting events".
+Other utilities distribute data across the globe with fast transport Accelerator and sophisticated data selection (trigger process) that uses ≈7000 cores at CERN to record ≈100-500 events each second (≈1 megabyte each) N/A Process Raw Data to Information Disk Files of Raw Data and checking of analysis which has for example "heuristic" track finding algorithms.
 Produce "large" full physics files and stripped down Analysis Object Data (AOD) files that are ≈10% original size Full analysis code that builds in complete understanding of complex experimental detector.
 Also Monte Carlo codes to produce simulated data to evaluate efficiency of experimental detection. ≈300,000 cores arranged in 3 tiers.
 Tier 0: CERN Tier 1: "Major Countries" Tier 2: Universities and laboratories.
 Note processing is compute and data intensive N/A Physics Analysis Information to Knowledge/Discovery Disk Files of Information including accelerator and Monte Carlo data.
-Include wisdom from lots of physicists (papers) in analysis choices Use simple statistical techniques (like histogramming, multi-variate analysis methods and other data analysis techniques and model fits to discover new effects (particles) and put limits on effects not seen Data reduction and processing steps with advanced physics algorithms to identify event properties, particle hypothesis etc. For interactive data analysis of those reduced and selected datasets the classic program is Root from CERN that reads multiple event (AOD, NTUP) files from selected datasets and use physicist generated C++ code to calculate new quantities such as implied mass of an unstable (new) particle While the bulk of data processing is done at Tier 1 and Tier 2 resources, the end stage analysis is usually done by users at a local Tier 3 facility.
-The scale of computing resources at Tier 3 sites range from workstations to small clusters.
-ROOT is the most common software stack used to analyze compact data formats generated on distributed computing resources.
-Data transfer is done using ATLAS and CMS DDM tools, which mostly rely on gridFTP middleware.
-XROOTD based direct data access is also gaining importance wherever high network bandwidth is available.
-Physics discoveries and results are confidential until certified by group and presented at meeting/journal.
+Include wisdom from lots of physicists (papers) in analysis choices Use simple statistical techniques (like histogramming, multi-variate analysis methods and other data analysis techniques and model fits to discover new effects (particles) and put limits on effects not seen Data reduction and processing steps with advanced physics algorithms to identify event properties, particle hypothesis etc. For interactive data analysis of those reduced and selected datasets the classic program is Root from CERN that reads multiple event (AOD, NTUP) files from selected datasets and use physicist generated C++ code to calculate new quantities such as implied mass of an unstable (new) particle resources.
+Data transfer is done using ATLAS and CMS DDM Physics discoveries and results are confidential until certified by group and presented at meeting/journal.
 Data preserved so results reproducible

-See Figure 6: Particle Physics: Analysis of LHC Data: Discovery of Higgs Particle - CERN LHC location.
+328 See Figure 6: Particle Physics: Analysis of LHC Data: Discovery of Higgs Particle - CERN LHC 329 location.